MicrosoftLearning/TestRepo/testrepo/wwl/connect-power-platform-to-sap-azure/includes/1-introduction.md

 # Learning objectives

-Use follow the stpes to complete this module.
+Plsease Use follow the stpes to complete this module.
 I need a new tool here.